neuefische/web-exercises/sessions/react-state-3/journal-app-favorite-button-shared-state/README.md

-# React State: Journal App Favorite Button with shared state
+# React State: Journal App with Favorite Button and Shared State

 Currently our the favorite feature of your journal app is using a local state.
 We want to store this information in the shared state alongside the other entry data.